ifsheldon/ideas_reifying/content/blog/complete-guide-to-wasip2-for-rust-python-programmers/index.en.md

 ![component_zoomed_in](component_zoomed_in.png)

 In the case of `guest_adder_py.wasm`, as we don't need 3rd party libraries, the only logical parts in the module inside the component are Python's std libs and our add logic.
-Because of the needs from Python's std libs (e.g., handling crashes, reading env vars to modify the behavior of std libs), `componentize-py` unconditionally imports most of the `wasi:cli` world.
+Because of the needs from Python's std libs (e.g., handling crashes, reading env vars to modify the behavior of std libs), the compiled Python component imports most of the `wasi:cli` world.

 The batteries-included std libs of Python are huge, so the component size is much bigger than a Rust component, even though much of the std libs are not used in our adder example.